mgermerie/itowns/docs/tutorials/Vector-data-3d.md

 The goal of this tutorial is to give a brief example on how to use iTowns to visualize some vector data as 3D objects.
-These vector data shall represent buildings and be displayed on the `GlobeView` we created in the [WGS84 tutorial]{@tutorial Raster-data-WGS84}.
+These vector data shall represent buildings and be displayed on the `PlanarView` we created in the [CC46 tutorial]{@tutorial Raster-data-CC46}.

 ## Preparing the field

-To display our buildings, we are going to use the data created in the [WGS84 tutorial]{@tutorial Raster-data-WGS84}.
-As we are trying to display some buildings, let's move closer to the ground to see something and let's give the camera an initial rotation.
+To display our buildings, we are going to use the data created in the [CC46 tutorial]{@tutorial Raster-data-CC46}.
+As we are trying to display some buildings, let's move closer to the ground to see something and let's change the camera initial rotation.
 For this, we need to change the starting position to something more appropriate.
-We also need to modify the elevation layer to a more precise one.

 ```html
 <!DOCTYPE html>